 If you opt for the shot, you must remember to visit your doctor or nurse every 12 months.
 Some people also inject themselves at home.

 The costs for Depo-Provera range from $50 to $200 for the initial injection.
 Follow-up visits are usually cheaper at $30 to $75 per injection.

 The intrauterine device (IUD) is a plastic and copper coil that is inserted into the uterus to prevent unintended pregnancy.
 The device is 99% effective.
 Compared to hormonal contraceptives, an IUD is fitted for five years, so you won’t run the risk of forgetting to take birth control.
 It’s available as a hormone-free version which is an attractive option if you can’t use hormonal contraceptives.

 IUDs carry the largest upfront cost at an estimated $1,000.
-But because they last for at least five years, they are also among the cheapest birth control methods in the long run.
+But because they last for at least five years, they are not all that expensive in the long-term.
 You will need to speak to a doctor or a nurse to have the IUD fitted.

 Whether the IUD is the right choice for you depends on a few factors.
-For example, are you looking to use contraceptives long time?
-In that case, an IUD could be a cheaper option.
-Are you trying to regulate period flow and/or alleviate symptoms of endometriosis?
-Hormonal birth control is likely a better choice for you.
+For example, are you looking to use contraceptives for a long time?
+In that case, an IUD could be great option.
+If you trying to regulate period flow and/or alleviate symptoms of endometriosis however, hormonal birth control is likely a better choice for you.

 The arm implant also called Nexplanon is a thin rod that releases hormones when inserted into the arm.
 It’s 99% effective.
 Similar to the IUD, it offers long-term contraceptive potential and last for up to three years, but it is not hormone-free.